xythobuz/xythobuz.github.io/README.md

 Includes [SHJS](https://shjs.sourceforge.net/) and [lightGallery](https://github.com/sachinchoolur/lightGallery).

+Also includes a slightly modified version of [oneko.js](https://github.com/adryd325/oneko.js).

 ## To Do

 All large static files (photos, videos) are just put into this git repo.